-SigmaTel's STAC9700 is a general-purpose 18-bit stereo, full duplex, audio codec that is built around the analog component specification of AC'97.
-The STAC9700 incorporates SigmaTel's proprietary Sigma-Delta technology to achieve a DAC SNR in excess of 90dB and line through SNR of greater than 95dB.
-The DACs, ADCs, and mixer are integrated with analog I/Os, which include three analog line-level stereo inputs, two analog line-level mono inputs, one stereo outputs, and one mono output channel.
-Also included is SigmaTel's 3D stereo enhancement (SS3D) for increased speaker separation when using typical low-cost PC speakers.
-The STAC9700 is a primary codec, and can be used with the STAC9721/23/44/45 or a 4-channel STAC9708 as the secondary, in multiple codec configurations.
+SigmaTel's STAC9744 is a general-purpose 18-bit stereo, full duplex, audio codec that conforms to the analog component specification of AC'97 (Audio Codec 97 Component Specification Rev. 2.1).
+The STAC9744 incorporates SigmaTel's proprietary Sigma-Delta technology to achieve a DAC SNR in excess of 95dB and line through SNR of greater than 100dB.
+The DACs, ADCs, and mixer are integrated with analog I/Os, which include four analog line-level stereo inputs, two analog line-level mono inputs, two stereo outputs, and one mono output channel.
+Also included are SigmaTel's 3D stereo enhancement (SS3D), Variable Sample Rate Converters, and an extra true line-level out for headphones or speaker amplifiers.
+The STAC9744 may be used as a secondary codec, with the STAC9704/07/21/23 or a 4-channel STAC9708 as the primary, in multiple codec configurations conforming to the AC'97 Rev. 2.1 specification.
 This configuration can provide up to six-channel output, delivering AC-3 playback for DVD applications.
-The STAC9700 communicates via the five-wire AC-Link interface with any AC-Link capable controller or advanced core logic chip-set.
-Packaged in an AC'97 compliant 48-pin TQFP, the STAC9700 can be placed on motherboards, daughter boards, add-on cards or docking stations.
+The STAC9744 communicates via the five-wire AC-Link interface with any AC-Link capable controller or advanced core logic chip-set.
+Packaged in an AC'97 compliant 48-pin TQFP, the STAC9744 can be placed on motherboards, daughter boards, add-on cards or docking stations.